nathanstouffer/machine-learning/README.md

 *Algorithm: This directory contains the java files for the project.
 We did not produce a .jar and instead ran the project in our IDE.

-There were 4 projects (with 1 extra credit) in this class.
+There were 4 projects (with 1 extra credit project) in this class.

 The first two projects were an implementation of Naive Bayes Classification as well as K-Nearest Neighbor (K-NN).
 We also implemented a number of clustering algorithms for K-Nearest Neighbor.
 These two projects, along with discussions of SVM and Decision Trees, occupied the first half of the semester.